Teachers Can Be Fired For Sexually Explicit Ads

 Online posts can be found by parents and reported if inappropriate

-Court Supported Teacher Termination for Personal Ad
+Court Supported Vice Principal’s Termination for Personal Ad

-In its opinion, the Court of Appeals upheld a school district termination of a teacher for posting a highly explicit sexual ad on Craigslist seeking male-on-male companionship.
-The ad included four pictures, two of which were very intimate pictures of the teacher’s private parts, while another showed the teacher’s face.
+The ad included four pictures, two of which were very intimate pictures of the dean’s private parts, while another showed the teacher’s face.
 The ad did not reference the teacher’s employment, name, nor was the ad connected in any way to the teacher’s school activities.

-Teacher Could Be Unfit
+School Staff Could Be Unfit

-Although the ad was personal and outside the purview of daily school activities, the Court upheld the staff’s termination for “immoral conduct,” and “evident unfitness.”
-This was based in part on the teacher’s activity, the fact that a parent and the Principal had seen the ad, and based on deference given by the court to the school district as the final arbiter of who is fit to work in their school district.
+This was based in part on the dean’s activity, the fact that a parent and the Principal had seen the ad, and based on deference given by the court to the school district as the final decisionmaker on who is fit to work in their school district.

 Teachers can be reported by parents